-In Anning class (year 6), we strive to meet all aspects of the National Curriculum through exciting, engaging and interesting planning.
-Our projects will always be influenced by the children’s interests and, through high quality teaching, will meet key objectives within the curriculum.
-We teach daily maths, Literacy and spelling sessions alongside our project.
+In Anning class (year 6), we strive to meet all aspects of the National Curriculum through exciting, engaging and interesting projects.
+Our projects are always influenced and inspired by the children’s interests and, through high quality teaching, will meet learning objectives within the curriculum.
+We teach daily Maths, English and spelling sessions alongside our amazing project.

 Maths, where possible, will be linked to our project, such as coordinates within our map topic.
 We will begin with a focus on arithmetic too, then incorporate geometry, algebra, data and ratio skills.

-Our aim in Anning class is for the children to develop their confidence, have fun, ask questions and create lasting memories in their final year of primary school.
+Our aim in Anning class is for the children to develop confidence and self-esteem; engage in rich and exciting learning; and, most importantly, create lasting memories in their final year at John Hellins.